oanagot/TestCases/README.md

 **Steps to Reproduce:**

-1. Navigate to the login page.
+1. Navigate to the login page :www.website.com/login.
 2. Enter an invalid username.
 3. Enter an invalid password.
 4. Repeat the above steps for the specified number of allowed attempts.